adam-stogsdill/Neuroscience/CompNeuro/PNS, 6e/Principles of Neural Science 6th Edition Home.md

 - [x] The Understanding of the Structure and Function of the Genome is Evolving ✅ 2023-01-25
 	- [x] Genes Are Arranged on Chromosomes ✅ 2023-01-25
 - [x] The Relationship Between Genotype and Phenotype Is Often Complex ✅ 2023-01-25
-- [ ] Genes are Conserved Through Evolution
+- [x] Genes are Conserved Through Evolution ✅ 2023-01-26
-- [ ] Genetic Regulation of Behavior Can Be Studied in Animal Models
+- [x] Genetic Regulation of Behavior Can Be Studied in Animal Models ✅ 2023-01-27
 	- [ ] A Transcriptional Oscillator Regulates Circadian Rhythm in Flied, Mice, and Humans
 	- [ ] Natural Variation in a Protein Kinase Regulates Activity in Flied and Honeybees
 	- [ ] Neuropeptide Receptors Regulate the Social Behaviors of Several Species